loopbackio/loopback.io/pages/en/lb2/Operation-hooks.md

 {% include important.html content="
 The `before delete` operation hook does not receive a list of deleted model instance IDs, because backend data stores such as relational or NoSQL databases don't provide this information.
-However, _when deleting a single model instance_ the hook receives `ctx.where` that contains the `id` of the instance being deleted" %}
+However, _when deleting a single model instance_ the hook receives `ctx.where` that contains the `id` of the instance being deleted
+" %}

 Context properties